lammps/lammps/doc/src/fix_mdi_aimd.rst

-More specifically, this command causes LAMMPS to begin using the `MDI Library <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_ to run as an MDI driver (client), whicn sends MDI commands to an external MDI engine code (server) which in the case of AIMD is a quantum mechanics (QM) code, or could be LAMMPS itself, actings as a surrogate for a QM code.
+More specifically, this command causes LAMMPS to begin using the `MDI Library <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_ to run as an MDI driver (client), which sends MDI commands to an external MDI engine code (server) which in the case of AIMD is a quantum mechanics (QM) code, or could be LAMMPS itself, acting as a surrogate for a QM code.
 See the :doc:`Howto mdi <Howto_mdi>` page for more information about how LAMMPS can operate as either an MDI driver or engine.

-The examples/mdi directory contains input scripts perfoming AIMD in this manner with LAMMPS acting as both a driver and an engine (surrogate for a QM code).
+The examples/mdi directory contains input scripts performing AIMD in this manner with LAMMPS acting as both a driver and an engine (surrogate for a QM code).
 The examples/mdi/README file explains how to launch both driver and engine codes so that they communicate using